 If you want to read the wide body of work Thomas has published (or commission him!), you can take a look at his work portfolio, here.
 Or check out his latest articles, advice to young writers, and more, by following him on Twitter.

 Want to read more inspirational stories from freelancers across a variety of industries and sectors?
-Try previous interviews with VA and business owner Louise Richman, or freelance SEO consultant Steve Morgan.
+Try previous interviews;

 And whether you’re starting out or an established wordsmith for hire, why not take a look at our guide on how to become a freelance writer?
 Including the various specialisms available, how much you might earn, and other resources and support available.